mykelalvis/Lynker-ioos-KB/KB/Release Engineering/dependency management.md

 On average, somewhere between 65% and 95% of almost all software is composed of code that other people wrote.
 The practice of use and reuse of software artifacts over time has increased, and is likely to continue to grow.
 These "other people's property" are usually referred to as "dependencies".

-Dependency management is the area of [[Build Management]] that focuses on being accurate and precise about how the dependencies of a given project are dealt with.
+Dependency management is the area of [[build management]] that focuses on being accurate and precise about how the dependencies of a given project are dealt with.

 ## Dependencies have a number of attributes: